-4.2 Managed Fund
+4.2 Managed and Special Deposit Funds

-The performance of the Managed Fund is set out in the following table along with the comparative return with the relevant ABI sector.
+The performance of the Managed Fund and Special Deposit Funds are set out in the following table along with the comparative return with the relevant ABI sector.

 The Trustee is required to report net investment returns which are the return on the relevant fund minus all transaction costs and charges.
 The past performance figures provided on the fund fact sheets published by ReAssure from which the figures below have been derived / taken, are described as being "Standardised Performance - 12 months total return (bid to bid)".
 The Trustee is of the opinion that the figures provided comply with the requirement to report net investment returns.